zhengxuhao/IBS-GWAS/README.md

 **A. Pruning data to reduce the number of markers to reduce computational complexity**

- * Using a window of 50 variants and a shift of 5 variants between windows, with an r2 cut-off of 0.2:
+ * Using a window of **50** variants and a shift of **5** variants between windows, with an r2 cut-off of **0.2**:
  * Strong LD region will be excluded based on “high-LD-regions.txt”.

 In shell, type:
 ```
+plink \
+--file raw-GWA-data \
+--exclude high-LD-regions.txt \
+--range \
- plink --file raw-GWA-data --exclude high-LD-regions.txt --range --indep-pairwise 50 5 0.2 --out raw-GWA-data
+--indep-pairwise 50 5 0.2 \
+--out raw-GWA-data
 ```

 **B. Generating IBS matrix**

  In shell, type:
 ```
+plink \
+--bfile raw-GWA-data \
+--extract raw-GWA-data.prune.in \
+--genome \
- plink --bfile raw-GWA-data --extract raw-GWA-data.prune.in --genome --out raw-GWA-data
+--out raw-GWA-data
 ```

- Then we will identify all pairs of individuals with IBS > 0.185 which outputs the ID of the individual from the pair with lowest call rate (the one with high call rate in a pair will be kept).
+ Then we will identify all pairs of individuals with **IBS > 0.185** which outputs the ID of the individual from the pair with lowest call rate (**the one with high call rate in a pair will be kept**).

  Note:  The expectation is that IBD = 1 for duplicates or monozygotic twins, IBD = 0.5 for first-degree relatives, IBD = 0.25 for second-degree relatives and IBD = 0.125 for third-degree relatives.
 It is typical to remove one individual from each pair with an IBD value of > 0.1875, which is halfway between the expected IBD for third- and second-degree relatives.

  In shell, type:
 ```
 perl run-IBD-QC.pl raw-GWA-data

 ```
  A file **fail-IBD-QC.txt** will be generated to exclude these samples from downstream analyses.